Police: Mall employee shot man as part of ‘ongoing dispute’

 - 2nd man dies at California home of Democratic party donor

-Police said the mall has reopened and is safe.
-Copley described the shooting as “a very unfortunate event between two people who had an ongoing dispute.”
+Police say the mall has reopened and is safe.